lickx/oscollar-dev/README.md

 Branches:

-master - development branch for OsCollar Six
+master - development branch
-oscollar6 - stable port of OsCollar Six
+oscollar6 - stable modern version
-oscollar3 - stable port of OsCollar 3.99x
+oscollar3 - stable legacy version

 A reference collar can be be aquired inworld at the region/sim 'Kinky Hub' in [OsGrid](https://www.osgrid.org).
 The hypergrid address to get there is 'hg.osgrid.org:80:Kinky Hub'.
-With your avatar from any grid (except closed grids like SL), you copy/paste the address in the World Map, then press Search followed by Teleport.
+With your avatar from any grid (except closed grids like SL), copy/paste the address in the World Map, then press Search followed by Teleport.

+UUIDs referenced by code and notecards refer to assets on the OsGrid.org asset server.
+When acquiring objects coming from a foreign grid, any referenced assets are seamlessly transferred to your own grid's asset server (when not existing already).
+That's hypergrid magic :)